publiccodenet/about/activities/codebase-stewardship/supporting-governance/governance-template.md

 * handling code of conduct violations
 * overseeing the resolution and disclosure of security issues

-Together, technical steering team is responsible for:
+Together, the technical steering team is responsible for:

 * providing technical direction for the codebase
 * maintaining a technical roadmap, an architecture and coding principles